 Data and Training

-- Increase data analysis staff for follow up and support staff.
-Incorporate into existing systems and mirror data analysis
+- Increase data analysis staff time to analyze student outcomes including educational, identification, and services provided.
+Incorporate homelessness into existing systems and mirror data analysis that is completed by other programs.

-- “Have You Seen This Student” screening, re-connecting students and youths with families
+- Implement the “Have You Seen This Student?” screening in hopes to re-connect students and youth with families.

 Special Notes and Recommendations

-All strategies and suggestions are contributions by LEAs throughout the state and at the national level and are suggested with the intent to remove a barrier to the students’ education.
+All strategies and suggestions are contributions by LEAs throughout the state and at the national level.
+The intent is to remove barriers to the education of homeless students.
 For all purchases and strategies, it is recommended that you consult with your legal and financial departments.